ychgh/vincent_ai_tutor/Prompt Analysis.md

-# How Mr. Ranedeer Works - Analysis
+# How Smart Learner Works - Analysis

-Mr. Ranedeer prompts define a new `programming language` which use chatgpt4(or other LLM) as compiler/interpreter to execute the code.
+Smart Learner prompts define a new `programming language` which use chatgpt4(or other LLM) as compiler/interpreter to execute the code.
 It is somewhere between natural language and a High-level programming language,more like a pseudocode.

 # Manually Enabling Code Interpreter
-Mr. Ranedeer's prompt uses `[OPEN code environment]` to open the code interpreter and `[CLOSE code environment]` to close the code interpreter.
+Smart Learner's prompt uses `[OPEN code environment]` to open the code interpreter and `[CLOSE code environment]` to close the code interpreter.

 ## Preventing result recall
-To prevent Mr. Ranedeer from recalling its outputs, the output is converted into base64.
+To prevent Smart Learner from recalling its outputs, the output is converted into base64.

 For example: